catseye/Chrysoberyl/article/Languages.md

 quote by default instead of eval by default, and allow not just values but also names of bindings to be expressed.

+"Pail is an acceptable Bizaaro[sic]-Pixley" is a reference to an article called "Ruby is an acceptable Lisp".

 #### Reference Implementation: Pail.lhs

 *   license: BSD license